qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 as well as the total, shows up in the measure window.
 To stop measuring, click your right mouse button.

-Note that you can interactively change the measurement units in the measurement dialog.
+Note that you can use the drop-down list near the total to interactively change the measurement units while measuring.
 This unit is kept for the widget until a new or another project is opened.

-There is an info section in the dialog that explains how calculations are made according to CRS settings available.
+The :guilabel:`Info` section in the dialog explains how calculations are made according to CRS settings available.

 .. %FixMe: currently, validating the Settings --> Options dialog revert any change